PokoNut/ENGL393H/docs/manual.md

 ### apt-get

-On Linux operating systems that use the APT packae management system, the apt-get command is used to install, remove, and perfor
+On Linux operating systems that use the APT package management system, the apt-get command is used to install, remove, and perform maintenence on your Linux utilites.

 ### vim

+vim is a basic command-line text editor.

 ### lrzip

 ---